PGY2 Infectious Diseases Residency – Purpose Statement

 - Cardiac Transplant

 - Inpatient Adult Infectious Diseases Consult Service (community hospital)

 - Development & Implementation of Antibiotic Stewardship Initiatives

 Upon completion of this infectious diseases residency, the resident will have experience in pharmacokinetics and pharmacodynamics of antimicrobials, antibiotic formulary considerations and management, microbiology processes and testing, infection prevention, antimicrobial resistance, antibiotic management and interacting with various physician groups in both an academic and community setting, and education of medical residents, attending physicians, pharmacy staff, and students.

 Guidelines for Application

-The PGY2 Infectious Diseases has received pre-candidate status for ASHP-Accreditation.
+The PGY2 Infectious Diseases program has received pre-candidate status for ASHP-Accreditation and is pending for candidate status.
 We adhere to all rules and regulations associated with accreditation and we will participate in the Residency Matching Process (RMP).
 Applications must be completed via the PhORCAS system.
-A full letter of recommendation must be uploaded (in addition to the PhORCAS recommendation form) in order for the application to be considered complete.
+A full letter of recommendation must be included (in addition to the PhORCAS recommendation form) in order for the application to be considered complete.
 Additional details can be found on the PGY2 FAQ.

 We require three WRITTEN letters of recommendation for application.
 However, the new PhORCAS system does not allow for uploaded letters of recommendation as it has in previous years.
 We ask that the reference writers copy and paste their letter of recommendation into the answer box for question #4 in the PhORCAS recommendation form titled “Please feel free to address any other characteristics or observances of the candidate not mentioned previously.”
 The response box to this question allows for up to 6500 characters.